limeunhee/Trail-stats-analysis/README.md

 </p>

 ### How does the difficulty of trail affect star ratings?
-  In order to understand how the difficulty of trail affects star rating, histogram of star rating is split into 3 groups by difficulty (i.e. easy, modreate, hard).
-While star rating of 4.5 is the most prevalent rating in all three difficulty groups, the percentage of trails with 4.5 star rating increased with difficulty (easy 50.6%, moderate 62.9%, hard 66.4%).
-Additionally, the percentage of 5.0 star rating was the highest for hard trails (15.4%), follwed by moderate (3.37%) and easy (1.93%).
+  In order to understand how the difficulty of trail affects star rating, histogram of star rating is split into 3 groups by difficulty (i.e. easy, moderate, hard).
+While a star rating of 4.5 is the most prevalent rating in all three difficulty groups, the percentage of trails with 4.5 star rating increased with difficulty (easy 50.6%, moderate 62.9%, hard 66.4%).
+Additionally, the percentage of 5.0 star ratings was the highest for hard trails (15.4%), followed by moderate (3.37%) and easy (1.93%).
 The trails with 3 or less stars remained below 3.5% in all three groups.
-As a result, the average star rating value for easy, moderate, and hard trail groups are 4.19, 4.30, and 4.46 respectively.
-While this coud seem counterintuitive, there can be i) a self selection of people who would choose to go on difficult hikes, ii) nature/scenary that can be seen in more difficult trails, or iii) a greater sense of accomplishment/fulfillment felt by hikers after they finish difficult trails.
+As a result, the average star rating value for easy, moderate, and hard trail groups are 4.19, 4.30, and 4.46, respectively.
+While this could seem counterintuitive, possible explanations are:
+  1. A self selection of people who would choose to go on difficult hikes
+  2. Nature/scenary that can be seen in more difficult trails
+  3. A greater sense of accomplishment/fulfillment felt by hikers after they finish difficult trails.

 <p align="center">
   <img src="./images/star_rating_histogram_by_difficulty.png" >